Co-founder & CSO

 I got almost kicked out of high school for creating a video game where teachers were fighting each other.
 My friends and I had to show up to the school principal due to multiple complaints from teachers.
 We showed the game to the principal and he liked it so much that he allowed us to promote and sell the game.
 The video game made it to national tv and we sold hundreds of copies.

-I enjoy spending time with my family, running, biking, surfing, playing soccer, and photography.
+I enjoy spending time with my family, swimming, running, biking, surfing, and photography.